Pelosi handed major defeat by rising progressive Democrat stars, as Biden agenda put on ice

 "There were two dynamics at work: a commitment to the date reachable under original budget agreement and a commitment not to bring BIF to the Floor unless we had consensus on both the topline number in the Build Back Better Act and the policies contained and commitments from all stakeholders in the House and Senate that they support the agreement: criteria that have been suggested by Members," Pelosi continued.
 "Out of respect for our colleagues who support the bills and out of recognition for the need for both, I would not bring BIF to the Floor to fail.
 Again, we will and must pass both bills soon.
 We have the responsibility and the opportunity to do so."

-The speaker was dealt a massively difficult hand.
+The speaker was dealt an extremely difficult hand.
 She had to move two massive bills on a condensed timeline with an almost nonexistent margin for error in a divided caucus.
 But the fact remains she did not get the job done.

-Capitol Hill watchers say the machinations of the past week show Pelosi no longer has the ability to control House Democrats with an iron hand.
+Despite the loss and the changed dynamics on Capitol Hill, many Capitol Hill watchers don't see last week as catastrophic for the president's agenda or Pelosi's ability to handle her members.

 "You have these big showdowns, you have these self-imposed deadlines.
 And then no matter what happens you get a greater understanding heading out of those deadlines of where you stand," R Street Institute resident senior fellow for governance James Wallner told Fox News.
 "Members start to moderate their positions a little ... and that's going to continue to happen and at a certain point ...
 Schumer's gonna put legislation on the floor and he's gonna basically dare Manchin and Sinema to oppose this bill."